BASEBALL

 Electric Base Ball 'Electric Bat' - Electric Game Co, 1930s

-One of the first products of The Electric Game Company -- perhaps the very first, and among the simplest of all Prentice baseball games -- was Electric Base Ball "version D02" (above), featuring the "Electric Bat."
+One of the first products of The Electric Game Company -- perhaps the very first, and among the simplest of all Prentice baseball games -- was Electric Base Ball "version D02," seen here, featuring the "Electric Bat."
 Prentice evidently got rights to Parker Brothers' graphics as well.
 He told the Union-News that in his first year of production, he sold about a hundred games at five dollars each.

 Electric Base Ball 'Electric Bat' - Electric Game Co, 1930s